 Kjahna O is still a graduate student, but the Sport and Entertainment management master’s degree candidate has already caught the attention of those at the top of her field.

 As a business that exists essentially without competition in its field, the NFL has the luxury of choosing only the very best.
 When the league prepared to host its annual Women’s Careers in Football Forum in February, executives chose to make the event invitation only.
 They picked just 40 young women from all over the world for a seat at the prestigious table.
 O made the list, traveling to Indianapolis for the forum, held during the league’s draft combine.

 "Everyone who's anyone in football is at the Combine,” says O. She does not know who brought her to the league’s attention, but she has done plenty to earn it.
-In her first year in the Master of Science in Sport and Entertainment Management program, recognized as one of the best of its kind in the world, she worked hard both in and out of the classroom.
+In her first year in the Master of Sport and Entertainment Management program, recognized as one of the best of its kind in the world, she worked hard both in and out of the classroom.
 She worked in the operations department for the University of South Carolina football rogram, and volunteered at the Belk College Kickoff, the ACC Championship Game and the Belk Bowl.

 "Working for an SEC team is a big deal,” she says.
 “Now that I've worked with Gamecock football, that's the first thing every interviewer mentions."